-There’s no cure for RA.
-But your doctor can prescribe treatment to help minimize joint damage and reduce your symptoms.
+There’s no cure for RA at the moment.
+A doctor can prescribe treatment to help minimize joint damage and reduce your symptoms.
 Early diagnosis and treatment can help you manage this chronic condition.

-If you have RA, your immune system may start to attack tissues in your skin.
-This is where hair follicles are located.
-It can cause some of your hair to fall out.
+If you have RA, your immune system may start to attack tissues in your skin, where your hair follicles are located.
+This can cause some of your hair to fall out.

-The most common types of medication used to treat RA are disease-modifying antirheumatic drugs (DMARDs).
+DMARDs are the most common type of RA medication.
 These medications control RA by suppressing your immune system.

 Biologics are another class of drugs used to treat RA.
 They reduce inflammation caused by your immune system by blocking certain cells and the proteins they make.

-Certain biologics, such as etanercept, can also cause your hair to thin.
-Experts aren’t sure why these medications affect your hair.
-It may be related to messenger molecules, called cytokines.
+Experts aren’t sure why biologics affect your hair.
+It may be related to messenger molecules known as cytokines.

-If you experience hair loss from taking biologic RA medications, it probably won’t be severe.
-Your hair growth will likely return to normal once you stop taking the drug.
+If you experience hair loss after taking a biologic, it probably won’t be severe.
+Your hair growth will likely return to usual once you stop taking the drug.

 Other autoimmune disorders can also lead to hair loss.

-For example, alopecia areata is an autoimmune disorder in which your immune system targets your hair follicles.
-If you have alopecia, you will likely lose patches of hair.
+Alopecia areata is an autoimmune disorder in which your immune system targets hair follicles.
+If you have alopecia, you’ll likely lose patches of hair.
 In rarer cases, you may lose most of the hair on your head.

 Other possible causes of hair loss include: